-Effectively integrate into the e-commerce space and consider embedded financing options
+Effectively integrate into the e-commerce space and

 To effectively deliver on disruptive digital strategies, reality is that the entire organisation has to undergo deeper digital transformation.
 This, in itself, is an uphill journey extending beyond technology and process digitisation to people, culture and mindset change, poised to adopt new business and operating models.